puppetlabs/puppet-docs/source/pe/3.3/quick_start_ntp.markdown

 >**Note**: You can add the NTP service to as many agents as needed.
 For ease of explanation, our console images or instructions may show only one agent node.

-### Install the Puppet Labs NTP Module
+### Install the puppetlabs-ntp Module

-The Puppet Labs NTP module (`puppetlabs-ntp`), is part of the PE [supported modules](http://forge.puppetlabs.com/supported) program; these modules are supported, tested, and maintained by Puppet Labs.
-You can learn more about the Puppet Labs NTP module by visiting [http://forge.puppetlabs.com/puppetlabs/ntp](http://forge.puppetlabs.com/puppetlabs/ntp).
+The puppetlabs-ntp module is part of the PE [supported modules](http://forge.puppetlabs.com/supported) program; these modules are supported, tested, and maintained by Puppet Labs.
+You can learn more about the puppetlabs-ntp module by visiting [http://forge.puppetlabs.com/puppetlabs/ntp](http://forge.puppetlabs.com/puppetlabs/ntp).

-**To install the Puppet Labs NTP module**:
+**To install the puppetlabs-ntp module**:

 From the PE master, run `puppet module install puppetlabs-ntp`.